 Faculty and research Many of the faculty members are leading or active members of networks and working groups within the EU and participate in high-level international research projects.
 Regular contact is also maintained with researchers from other national universities and colleges as well as with colleagues from other disciplines and with the business world.
 Research in Uppsala is not only pursued in the traditional legal topics but also in a number of newer special fields, of which many are at the highest level both in and outside Sweden.

-As intellectual property law plays a central role in the knowledge-based economy which characterises our society, there is a great demand for lawyers with special competence in the area.
+As intellectual property law plays a central role in the knowledge-based economy that characterises our society, there is a great demand for lawyers with special competence in the area.

-On successful completion of the programme you can proceed to a career in several different areas, such as research and education, governmental agencies, law firms and patent offices, international companies and in the judiciary.
-Our graduates work at, for example, at IPR courts, Law firms and international organisations.
-Job titles include judge, lawyer and negotiator.
+The pedagogical objective of the programme is to provide a competitive education.
+Successful completion of the programme confirms your advanced competence in intellectual property law and can help you proceed to a career in several different sectors, such as research and education, government, law firms and patent offices, international companies and the judiciary.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be Law or Legal Science.
 Also required is 15 credits in intellectual property law, or equivalent, documented knowledge.